ultramarichka/vanilla_slider/plan.md

    div#values, div#val_1, ...
 2. DOne - Make circles in css,
 3. Add js
-   - add coordinates dependency for #handle
+   Done - add coordinates dependency for #handle

    ? how to make not clickable space(corners of the rectangle) in a div#slider but not in the circle
    * What events are we going to listen to